Battle of St. Lucia: Background

 The French had entered the American Revolutionary War on behalf of the rebels and were conducting actions in the Caribbean to try to take over British colonies there.
 On 7 September 1778, the French governor of Martinique, the marquis de Bouillé, surprised and captured the British island of Dominica.
-On 4 November, French Admiral Jean Baptiste Charles Henri Hector, Comte d'Estaing sailed for the West Indies from the port of Boston, Massachusetts.
+On 4 November, French Admiral Charles Henri Hector, Count of Estaing sailed for the West Indies from the port of Boston, Massachusetts.
 On that same day, Commodore William Hotham was dispatched from Sandy Hook, New Jersey, to reinforce the British fleet in the West Indies.
 Hotham sailed with "five men of war, a bomb vessel, some frigates, and a large convoy."
 The convoy Hotham was escorting consisted of 59 transports carrying 5,000 British soldiers under Major General Grant.
 The French fleet was blown off course by a violent storm, preventing it from arriving in the Caribbean ahead of the British.
-Admiral Samuel Barrington, the British naval commander stationed on the Leeward Islands, joined the newly arrived Commodore Hotham on 10 December at the island of Barbados.
+Rear-Admiral of the Red Samuel Barrington, the British naval commander stationed on the Leeward Islands, joined the newly arrived Commodore Hotham on 10 December at the island of Barbados.
 Grant's men were not permitted to disembark and spent the next several days aboard their transports.
 Barrington and Hotham sailed for the island of St. Lucia on the morning of 12 December.

 On the evening of 13 December and morning of 14 December, Major General James Grant, supported by additional troops under Brigadier General William Medows and Brigadier General Robert Prescott, landed at Grand Cul de Sac, St. Lucia.
 Grant and Prescott took control of the high ground around the bay, while Medows continued on and took Vigie the following morning (14 December).
-On 14 December the French fleet under d’Estaing arrived, forcing Admiral Barrington to move his ships into line of battle and forgo his plan of moving the transports into Carénage Bay.
+On 14 December Estaing's fleet arrived, forcing Barrington to move his ships into line of battle and forgo his plan of moving the transports into Carénage Bay.